seal-codes/webapp/README.md

    - A perceptual hash for compression resilience
    - The user's verified social identity information
    - A timestamp
-   - A cryptographic signature from Zign.codes
+   - A cryptographic signature from seal.codes
    - optionally a URL provided by the signee (e. g.
 Instragram profile)
 5. **Embed**: The QR code is embedded into the document using format-specific techniques.
 It is supposed to be visible
 6. **Verify**: Anyone can scan the QR code to verify the document's integrity and associated social identity

 ## Document Integration Techniques

-The integration of the attestation QR code with the document is a critical aspect of Zign.codes.
+The integration of the attestation QR code with the document is a critical aspect of seal.codes.
 We use different techniques based on document type to ensure the attestation is inseparable from the content it verifies:

 ### PDF Documents